steemit/devportal/_quickstart/testnet.md

 * Address prefix: `TST`
 * API node: `https://testnet.steemitdev.com`

-Anyone can join Live testnet and start testing their node and applications, become witness, provide API (RPC) node for public.
+Anyone can join the Live testnet and start testing their node and applications, become a witness, and provide API (RPC) node for public use.

 ## Custom Testnet

-In order to create our custom testnet which separate from official one, we need to modify few parameters mentioned in previous section.
+In order to create a custom testnet, separate from the official one, we need to modify a few parameters mentioned in the previous section.

-In `steem/libraries/protocol/include/steem/protocol/config.hpp` file we can see first few lines dedicated to Testnet section, line starts with `#ifdef IS_TEST_NET`.
+In the file named `steem/libraries/protocol/include/steem/protocol/config.hpp`, we can see the first few lines dedicated to the Testnet section.
+The line starts with `#ifdef IS_TEST_NET`.

-Let's say we want to create custom testnet with Initial supply of **1,000,000 STEEM**.
-We can change `STEEM_INIT_SUPPLY 1,000,000` and by changing `STEEM_CHAIN_ID_NAME "testnet"`, **testnet** to **mytestnet** we will automatically get unique Chain ID for our testnet.
-Address prefix can be something like **MTN** and of course, we need to change Public and private key to the genesis account.
-Note that genesis account will recieve all premined supply of 1,000,000 so you can setup script to fund any newly created accounts.
-Custom testnet won't require stronger hardware requirements to run.
+Let's say we want to create a custom testnet with an initial supply of **1,000,000 STEEM**.
+We can change `STEEM_INIT_SUPPLY 1,000,000` and by changing `STEEM_CHAIN_ID_NAME "testnet"`, **testnet** to **mytestnet** we will automatically get a unique Chain ID for our testnet.
+The address prefix can be set to something like **MTN** and of course, we need to change the public and private keys to the genesis account.
+Note that the genesis account will receive the entire pre-mined supply of 1,000,000.
+That way, you can execute a setup script to fund any newly created accounts.
+Such a custom testnet will not have any additional hardware requirements to run.

-Minimum of 8GB RAM should be sufficient to run Custom testnet.
-Currently Steem only has Linux and Mac compiling guides to build.
-Testnet can either be hosted locally on machine or rented AWS or dedicated servers so one can start testing functionality and explore different APIs, start developing.
+A minimum of 8GB RAM should be sufficient to run a custom testnet.
+Currently, Steem only has Linux and Mac compiling guides to build.
+A testnet can either be hosted locally, on a rented AWS, or dedicated bare metal servers so one can start testing functionality, explore different APIs, and start developing.

-One more crucial point to modify is to change number of witnesses required to accept hardforks for Custom testnet, by default it is set to 17, we can change it to **1** `STEEM_HARDFORK_REQUIRED_WITNESSES 1` so that only one instance of node would be sufficient and network will be still functional and fast.
+One more crucial point to modify is to change the number of witnesses required to accept hardforks for a custom testnet, by default it is set to 17, we can change it to **1** `STEEM_HARDFORK_REQUIRED_WITNESSES 1` so that only one node instance would be sufficient and the network will be still functional and fast.

-Another thing to note is that, you can start new chain with all previous hardforks already accepted, by changing in `steem/blob/master/libraries/chain/database.cpp` file following function:
+Another thing to note is that you can start a new chain with all previous hardforks already accepted, by changing the file named `steem/blob/master/libraries/chain/database.cpp` with the following function:

 `void database::init_genesis( uint64_t init_supply )` inside `try` add this line:

-`set_hardfork( 19, true );` this would mean that 19 hardforks are accepted by witnesses and new chain starts with all previous forks included.
+`set_hardfork( 19, true );`

+This would mean that 19 hardforks have been accepted by witnesses and the new chain will start with all previous forks included.

-After all these changes, all we have to do is compile source code and get `steemd` executable.
-And once we fire up custom testnet we can start testing and experimenting new things.
+After these changes, all we have to do is compile the source code and get the `steemd` executable.
+And once we fire up the custom testnet we can start testing and experimenting.

-If you want to port some data from Steem main network you can use [Tinman](https://github.com/steemit/tinman) developed by Steemit to help with taking snapshots of main network.
+If you want to port some data from Steem main network you can use [Tinman](https://github.com/steemit/tinman), also developed by Steemit, to help with taking snapshots of the main network.

 #### Custom live testnet